 On the downside, your credit control procedures may not be as rigorous as ours, and of course you’ll need to employ people to follow-up your debts.

 Cashsolv can provide the business finance that your bank can’t, and it’s easy to arrange a tailored finance package.
 In the first instance, we invite you to contact us for a free, impartial and confidential consultation without any obligation.

 We’ll take the time and trouble to gain a thorough understanding of your business needs before making clear and considered recommendations, and we guarantee you’ll find the whole process stress and jargon-free.

 As soon as we’ve reviewed the information you provide, we’ll give you an immediate in-principle decision on the finance option that is best for you – and if you opt for an emergency loan, the cash can be in your account inside 24 hours.

 Asset-based funding typically takes two to three weeks to arrange, though we can act faster in a business finance emergency, and with invoice financing it’ll be three-to-four weeks before you have the funds in your hands.

-We’re here to make business finance work for you.
+We’re here to make finance work for your business.
 To make sure you take the right steps through the business lending minefield, please contact us now or use our online application form.